Are realtor rebates worth it? | Where to find a home buyer rebate

 How home buyer rebates work

-Companies or agents often advertise or offer home buyer rebates as a percentage of the final sale price — for example, a 1% rebate on a $500,000 home would equal $5,000.
+Agents often advertise home buyer rebates as a percentage of the final sale price — for example, a 1% rebate on a $500,000 home would equal $5,000.

 Sometimes agents offer rebates as a percentage of the fee they earn on the sale, which is a little more complicated.
 As an example, if an agent earns a 3% commission and offers you a 50% rebate, you’d get back half their commission, or 1.5% of the sale price.

-You receive the rebate at closing, usually in the form of a closing credit.
+You'll receive your buyer rebate at closing, usually in the form of a closing credit.
 This means you can only spend it on certain closing costs, like:

 - Appraisal fees